Higher Education (HED)

 HED 4281 Inclusive Excellence Programming and Development (4 Credits)

-IE in Programming and Development will provide an overview related to the development and implementation of cultural programming and cultural centers over time.
-This course will pay specific attention to the role of student activism in creating change on college campuses in the form of cultural programming, centers, diversity curriculum, and inclusive excellence initiatives.
-The course will also address the challenges and competencies associated with inclusive excellent programming and development.
+This course provides an overview of the development and implementation of cultural programming and cultural centers over time.
+Specifically, it will focus attention on the role of student activism in creating change on college campuses in the form of cultural programming and centers, diversity curricula, and inclusive excellence initiatives.
+The course will also address the challenges and competencies associated with inclusive excellence programming and development.

 HED 4284 Inclusive Excellence in Organizations (4 Credits)